Missouri wrongful death claims family guide - Law Office of Chad G. Mann

 This guide explains how wrongful death claims work in Missouri, who is eligible to file, what types of compensation your family may recover, and the deadlines you need to know.
 Attorney Chad G. Mann, who secured a $12 million wrongful death verdict (the 2nd largest judgment in Missouri for 2024), has the experience and dedication to fight for families in Springfield and across Southwest Missouri.

-What Is a Wrongful Death Claim in Missouri?
+What Qualifies as a Wrongful Death Claim in Missouri?

 A wrongful death claim is a civil lawsuit filed by surviving family members when a person dies because of another party’s negligence, recklessness, or intentional misconduct.
 Under Missouri Revised Statutes Section 537.080, if the deceased person would have been entitled to recover damages for their injuries had they survived, their family members can pursue that claim instead.